awgutierrez/starter-academic-1/content/courses/numerical-dynamical-systems/_index.md

 This course suits well for students in mathematics, mechanics, systems analysis, control engineering, and computational science and engineering.
 The course work consists of lectures, exercises and tutorials, home work, and a special assignment.

-_Material:_ lecturers' written notes
+**Material:** lecture notes
-_Grading:_ grade will come from a combination of exam points and AHP points (that is Attendance, Home work, and Project work).
-A project work problem will be given a couple of weeks before the end of the course.
+**Grading:** grade comes from a combination of exam points and AHP points (that is Attendance, Home work, and Project work).
+A project work problem is given a couple of weeks before the end of the course.
 Working in pairs or groups is allowed and encouraged.
 Anyway everyone returns her/his own solution papers.